 Prepares students for the Oregon State Board of Massage exams required for licensing by reviewing entire year’s worth of study.

 Body Maintenance for Massage Therapists

 Provides knowledge and hands-on techniques to show how to recognize, prevent, and treat injuries for bodywork professionals.
-Students will learn how and why injuries happen and information that will help to protect their own health and better understand their clients’ complaints.
+Students will learn how and why injuries happen and receive information that will help protect their own health and better understand their clients’ complaints.

 MT118 2 credits

 Provides knowledge and hands-on instruction in the theory of deep-tissue massage, anatomy of muscles and relevant structures, and treatment for pain symptoms throughout the body.
 Shows how deep tissue massage can provide instant results for patients suffering with pain due to musculoskeletal dysfunctions.

 Prerequisites: BI121 or BI231, MT108.